jesselessa/landing-page-starbucks/README.md

 # landing-page-starbucks

-This project is a replica of the Starbucks Coffee Company landing page ([check original website : starbucks.com](https://www.starbucks.com/)).
+This project is a redesign of Starbucks landing page, an American coffee chain, aiming to create a more engaging and intuitive experience for the user ([check original website : starbucks.com](https://www.starbucks.com/)).

 ## Table of Contents